sabry-awad97/sql-for-web-developers/Ch.9 Normalization/README.md

 - Columns contain non-atomic (composite) values.
 - You want to ensure data accuracy and simplify data querying.

-Of course!
-Let's dive into the concept of the "Second Normal Form" (2NF) in the context of database normalization.

 ## Understanding Second Normal Form (2NF)

 Second Normal Form (2NF) is the second step in the process of database normalization.
 It builds upon the concepts of the First Normal Form (1NF) and adds additional rules to further structure and organize data in a relational database.
 The primary goal of 2NF is to ensure that each non-key column in a table is fully functionally dependent on the entire primary key.